 If you’re eating a low-carb diet, your first reaction might be to avoid beets because of the sugar.

-While overindulgence in beets (is that even a thing?) might kick you over your carb comfort zone for the day, the reality is that one serving of beets only has 9g of net carbs that the health benefits and flavor more than makes up for.
+While overindulgence in beets (is that even a thing?) might kick you over your carb comfort zone for the day, the reality is that one serving of beets only has 9g of net carbs.
+The health benefits and flavor more than make up for these extra carbs.

 Beets have been shown to naturally cut your risk of heart disease by increasing nitric oxide in your bloodstream.

 In one study, drinking beetroot juice reduced blood pressure by a significant amount -- up to 4–5 mmHg over just 6 hours.